 Lighting and Centerpieces:

-In example one, a tree trunk is the perfect base for the centerpiece (photo credit: Emily Takes Photos).
+- In example one, a tree trunk is the perfect base for the centerpiece.

-The idea in example three is fantastic – hang a ladder and dangle mason jars filled with flowers and candles.
-It creates a beautiful atmosphere.
+- The idea in example three is fantastic – hang a ladder and dangle decorations from it, especially lighting.
+What’s great is that either with a minimalistic approach like this photos shows or loaded up with decorations, it creates a beautifully rustic atmosphere.

 Decision 3: Choose your Apparel